Gabriielsm/Gabriielsm/README.md

 - create mobile apps using React Native.
 In addition, I use JDA to create Discord Bots that can be integrated with a Minecraft server.

-I am currently delving into the development of back-end systems using javascript and node.js
+I am currently delving into the development of back-end systems using PHP and Javascript.